-☐ PSYC 1110 and 1120
+- ☐ PSYC 1110 and 1120 - ☐ 2.0 additional units of PSYC at the 2000 level or above

-■ 2.0 additional units of PSYC
+The Department of Psychology does not accept Challenge for Credit.

 Introduction to Psychology as a Natural Science 0.5 unit An introduction to psychology as a natural science.
 Areas surveyed will include, but will not be limited to, the biological bases of behaviour, sensation and perception, as well as a brief overview of the history and methodology of psychology.